5f4dcc3b5aa765d61d8327deb882cf99/demoHtml/README.md

 # demoHtml
-A Demo HTML Site from the Computing Fundamentals Course
+A Demonstration/demonstative HTML Site from the Computing Fundamentals Course

 # Author
 Dennis Devey